UTSASRG/Scaler/README.md

 ## Dev

-libAnalyzer will develop under dev-libAnalyzer
+libAnalyzer will develop under **dev-libAnalyzer**

-libScalerHook will develop under dev-libScalerHook
+libScalerHook will develop under **dev-libScalerHook**

-Notes and documentation should be placed in wiki page.
+Notes and documentation should be placed in docs, and ReadMe.md.
+These documentations will develop under **master** branch.

+All unit tests are placed in ./unittests/library name/*.
+Preferably using gtest.